Biotechnology

 According to data from Lightcast*, 77% of alumni from KU’s biotechnology-related undergraduate programs are employed in their field of study, and 92% reside in the Kansas City metro area.

-Graduates have pursued careers at Kansas City institutions and organizations such as the Stowers Institute for Medical Research, KU Medical Center, Children’s Mercy Hospital, Kansas City Kansas Crime Laboratory, Clinical Reference Laboratories and Quintiles, the United States Department of Veteran Affairs, GlaxoSmithKline and the Environmental Protection Agency.
+Graduates have pursued careers at Kansas City institutions and organizations such as the Stowers Institute for Medical Research, KU Medical Center, Children’s Mercy, the KBI Forensic Science Laboratory, Clinical Reference Laboratory (also known as CRL), IQVIA (formerly Quintiles), the U.S. Department of Veterans Affairs, Haleon (formerly GlaxoSmithKline and GSK), and the Environmental Protection Agency.

-Helpful statistics for positions requiring a Biotechnolgy or similar degree*
+Helpful statistics for positions requiring a biotechnology or similar degree*

 *Source: Lightcast.
 The career information provided is not specific to the KU program or its graduates.
-There is no guarantee of obtaining these positions.
+There is no guarantee of obtaining these positions or compensation.

 Learn more about the Biotechnology program